Angelo Mathews: Retirement

+Mathews announced that he will retire from Test cricket after the first Test against Bangladesh in Galle, starting June 17 2025.

 Beyond cricket

-In July 2021, he announced that he was interested in taking a major responsibility to find donors for a social welfare project titled "Little Hearts" which is also a national fundraising project being initiated in order to build a Cardiac and Critical Care Complex at the Lady Ridgeway Hospital for Children which is situated in Colombo.
-He was inspired to involve with Little Hearts fundraiser after acknowledging about the way the doctors and nurses had treated his daughter who was admitted at LRH hospital for sickness.
+In July 2021, he announced that he was interested in taking major responsibility for finding donors for a social welfare project titled "Little Hearts", which is also a national fundraising project being initiated in order to build a Cardiac and Critical Care Complex at the Lady Ridgeway Hospital for Children in Colombo.
+He was inspired to get involved with the Little Hearts fundraiser after acknowledging the way the doctors and nurses had treated his daughter who was admitted to LRH hospital.

+Other interests

+Mathews is also a noted fitness enthusiast and motivational speaker.
+He often posts fitness videos with motivational quotes on his Instagram and other social media platforms.